 Spread the word with these links:

 The Award for AiC honors 9th-12th grade students who self-identify as women, genderqueer, or non-binary for their computing-related achievements and interests, and encourages them to pursue their passions.
 Award recipients are selected based on their aptitude and aspirations in technology and computing, as demonstrated by their computing experience, computing-related activities, leadership experience, tenacity in the face of barriers to access, and plans for post-secondary education.
 Since 2007, more than 17,000 students have received an Award for Ai.

 How To Apply

-Then, students can apply online, beginning September 1st and submit a completed application by the early deadline by 11:59 p.m Eastern Standard Time (EST) on (early deadline date) to receive an invitation to the AiC Tech-Blazers VIP Event.
-To be considered for the 2021 Award for AiC, applicants must submit an application by the final deadline at 11:59 p.m.
-EST on (final deadline date).
+Then, students can apply online, beginning September 1st and submit a completed application by the early deadline by 11:59 p.m Eastern Standard Time (EST) on November 5, 2021.

-The application includes several short essays and multiple-choice sections:
+The application includes four short essays and multiple-choice sections.

 - You may want to review the Application Step-by-Step Guide.

 - Parents can review the Approval Step-by-Step Guide as well.

 - Have your educator follow the Endorsement Step-by-Step Guide to complete their endorsement.